ohall/white-belt/third.md

 ### SELF DEFENSE/VALE TUDO
  - Defend Standing and Ground Guillotine with Escape

 Congratulations!
-Upon recieving the 3rd stripe on your white belt, you are now qualified to attend the "Advanced BJJ" classes! __Be prepared to demonstrate 1st and 2nd Stripe Techniques for test.
+Upon receiving the 3rd stripe on your white belt, you are now qualified to attend the "Advanced BJJ" classes!
+__Be prepared to demonstrate 1st and 2nd Stripe Techniques for test.__